BILLY: Steering Large Language Models via Merging Persona Vectors for Creative Generation: Experiment

-Our primary experiments evaluate BILLY against several baselines by steering three distinct open-source models: Qwen-2.5-7B-Instruct, Llama-3.1-8B-Instruct, and Gemma-3-4B-it.
-The main results, aggregated across all four creativity benchmarks, are presented in \Cref{tab:main_result}.
-The central finding of our work is that BILLY consistently outperforms all baseline methods in terms of \textbf{Originality} across four benchmarks.
-This demonstrates the effectiveness of using internal representational control to elicit creative responses.
-For both Qwen and Llama models, BILLY surpasses the strong but costly LLM Discussion, as well as various single-agent configurations.
-Notably, while the SA-MRP occasionally provides a slight improvement over the SA, its performance is inconsistent, reinforcing our hypothesis that prompt-based control is inherently less reliable than direct vector steering.
 The Gemma-3-4B-it model, a smaller model, struggles with limitations in the long-form, multi-round LLM Discussion tasks, as its output tends to become unstable with the expanding context.
 We attribute its lower scores and high variance to this instability.
-Notably, while BILLY still achieved the highest Originality score on this model in most cases, the single-agent baselines also exhibit exceptionally strong creative performance.
+Notably, while BILLY still achieved the highest Originality score on this model in most cases, the SA baselines also exhibit exceptionally strong creative performance.